Unlike

 of dandruff, eczema and psoriasis.

-It assists in the balancing of
+It assists in the

 sodium and

-potassium as well as promotes red blood cell production.
-It is
+potassium as well as promotes red blood cell

 further

 involved in the nucleic acids RNA as well as DNA.
-It is further linked
+It

-to cancer immunity and fights the formation of the toxic chemical
+to cancer immunity and fights the formation of the

 homocysteine,